 “I like to describe Black Girls Don't Get Love as a multimedia coming-of-age brand for girls of color.
 It’s not just a book or a television series or a nonprofit.
 We are multimedia and multifaceted, and I think that’s really beautiful because it serves people in the places where they need to be served.”

 Ithaca College was all over Park City, Utah, for the 2019 Sundance Film Festival.
 Maya Cueva '15 was at the festival as a Sundance Ignite fellow to learn from the filmmakers screening their latest projects.
 Among those filmmakers was Crystal Kayiza '15, who screened her latest documentary, and 11 current Park School students worked as festival volunteers.

 Our students are well-prepared to assume roles in news organizations, production houses, and to function as independent documentarians.
 Many of them secure prestigious grants and fellowships; for example, we have had three recent graduates accepted into the very selective Sundance Ingite Fellowship program.

-Check out our alumni page to see what you can do with this degree.
+Check out our alumni page to see the broad range of possibilities and opportunities opened up to you with this degree.